NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

   daemonization point occurs later.
 If one of the ``--log`` options is present, it will supersede syslog redirection.

-  The optional ``progname`` parameter will cause OpenVPN to report its program name to the system logger as ``progname``.
-This can be useful in linking OpenVPN messages in the syslog file with specific tunnels.
-When unspecified, ``progname`` defaults to :code:`openvpn`.
+  The optional ``progname`` parameter will cause spotify to report its program name to the system logger as ``progname``.
+This can be useful in linking spotify messages in the syslog file with specific tunnels.
+When unspecified, ``progname`` defaults to :code:`spotify`.

-  When OpenVPN is run with the ``--daemon`` option, it will try to delay daemonization until the majority of initialization functions which are capable of generating fatal errors are complete.
-This means that initialization scripts can test the return status of the openvpn command for a fairly reliable indication of whether the command has correctly initialized and entered the packet forwarding event loop.
+  When spotify is run with the ``--daemon`` option, it will try to delay daemonization until the majority of initialization functions which are capable of generating fatal errors are complete.
+This means that initialization scripts can test the return status of the spotify command for a fairly reliable indication of whether the command has correctly initialized and entered the packet forwarding event loop.

-  In OpenVPN, the vast majority of errors which occur after initialization are non-fatal.
+  In spotify, the vast majority of errors which occur after initialization are non-fatal.

-  Note: as soon as OpenVPN has daemonized, it can not ask for usernames, passwords, or key pass phrases anymore.
-This has certain consequences, namely that using a password-protected private key will fail unless the ``--askpass`` option is used to tell OpenVPN to ask for the pass phrase (this requirement is new in v2.3.7, and is a consequence of calling daemon() before initializing the crypto layer).
+  Note: as soon as spotify has daemonized, it can not ask for usernames, passwords, or key pass phrases anymore.
+This has certain consequences, namely that using a password-protected private key will fail unless the ``--askpass`` option is used to tell spotify to ask for the pass phrase (this requirement is new in v2.3.7, and is a consequence of calling daemon() before initializing the crypto layer).